tfabris/BlueGigaEmpeg/README.md

 If you need to debug the connection, here are some helpful tips.

+###  Debug mode with Arduino

+The BlueGigaEmpeg module is an Arduino command+control board, sandwiched to a custom interface board, connected to a BlueGiga WT32i Bluetooth chip.
+The firmware running on the Arduino allows for a terminal debug interface to the Bluetooth chip.
+When you connect a USB cable from your computer to the Arduino's USB connector (which is the USB-B connector accessible on the outside of the BlueGigaEmpeg casing) then you can use these kinds of serial terminal programs to access this terminal interface:
+ - The "serial monitor" feature built into the Arduino IDE program.
+ - Any serial terminal program, such as "Putty".

+When connected to this serial terminal interface, everything you type is sent to the Bluetooth chip as a command, and all of the chip's responses are shown on your screen.
+You will also see all commands that the Arduino sends to the Bluetooth chip automatically, and see all of the chip's responses.

 ###  Power up sequence (startup order) for Arduino debugging:

-The USB cable from the computer will power the Arduino (and also the Bluetooth board because it is connected to the Arduino through the BlueGigaEmpeg interface board), but when the BlueGigaEmpeg assembly is connected to the empeg, power comes from the empeg tuner connector.
-Both can be connected at the same time during debugging.
-If using the USB cable for debugging mode, the order of connecting the cables and applying power are important.
+The USB cable from the computer will power the Arduino (and also the Bluetooth chip because it is connected to the Arduino through the BlueGigaEmpeg interface board), but when the BlueGigaEmpeg assembly is connected to the empeg, power comes from the empeg tuner connector.
+Both power sources can be connected at the same time during debugging.
+If using the USB cable for debugging mode, the sequence order of connecting the cables and applying power is important.

-When everything is connected together (empeg, Arduino, Bluetooth), the assembly and all devices which are part of the assembly will get their power off of the 12v power coming off the tuner connector on the empeg sled.
-This means that if you plug all this stuff in, it's already powered by the time you try to attach your USB debug cable to the Arduino.
+The BlueGigaEmpeg assembly, and all devices which are part of the assembly including the Arduino, normally get their power from the 12v power coming off the tuner connector on the empeg sled wiring harness.
+This means that if you plug it in and power the empeg, then the BlueGigaEmpeg is already powered by the time you try to attach your USB debug cable to the Arduino.

-On my computer system, if the Arduino is already externally powered when I connect my debug cable, then my computer cannot find its USB UART and is unable to connect to the debug port.
+This causes a problem: If the Arduino is already externally powered when you connect the USB cable, then the computer cannot find its USB UART and is unable to connect to the debug port.

-So to successfully debug via the Arduino USB debug cable and use the Arduino Serial Monitor program, I must connect the USB cable FIRST, before applying power to the empeg (or before waking the empeg from sleep).
-Meaning if I am debugging in the car, I should connect the USB cable first and then turn on the ignition or wake the empeg from sleep.
-That way, the Serial Monitor program can find a port to connect to.
-If I am debugging on the test bench, I should connect the USB cable first, then connect the AC adapter to the empeg or wake the empeg from sleep.
+So to successfully debug via the Arduino USB debug cable, you must connect the USB cable *first*, before applying power to the empeg (or before waking the empeg from sleep).
+Meaning, if you are debugging in the car, you should connect the USB cable first, and then turn on the ignition.
+If you are debugging on the test bench, connect the USB cable first, then connect the AC adapter to the empeg.

-When using the Arduino Serial Monitor program, set it to 115200 baud, with either "Newline" or "Both NL and CR" as line endings.
-If you are using a different serial terminal program, set it to 115200 8n1 and turn on local echo.

 ###  Sending a bug report:

 - Use the Arduino Serial Monitor or other serial terminal as described above.

+- Set the Serial Monitor program to 115200 baud, with either "Newline" or "Both NL and CR" as line endings.
+If you are using a different serial terminal program, set it to 115200 8n1 and turn on local echo.

+- Apply power to the empeg.
+You should see certain messages on the terminal such as "empeg player boot process has started".

-- Reproduce the issue so that the communication shows up on the serial output while the issue is occurring.
+- Reproduce the issue, so that the commands and responses show up on the terminal output while the issue is occurring.

 - After the issue is reproduced, pause the empeg player so that additional timestamp reports no longer show up (screen stops scrolling constantly).